Uber Frugal Month: The Ultimate Guide To Saving More Money Than You Ever Thought Possible

 Step 2: Review last month’s spending.

 We can’t move forward if we don’t know where we’ve been.
 You know how I harp every month on how important it is to track your spending?
-Here’s why.
-It is 100% impossible to create a savings plan if you don’t know how much you’re spending.
-If you haven’t been tracking, fear not frugalyte, for now’s your time to start!
-I use, and recommend, Personal Capital for this task because it’s free and easy to navigate.
-Did I mention it’s free?
-Go sign-up now if you haven’t already.
+Here’s why: It is 100% impossible to create a savings plan if you don’t know how much you’re spending.
+If you haven’t been tracking, fear not frugalyte, now’s the time to start!

 Step 3: Categorize your expenses.

 This is another step that’ll be easier if you’ve been using Personal Capital or another finance tracker.
-But if you haven’t, it’s OK, you can use a spreadsheet or a piece of graph paper or the back of a napkin.
+But if you haven’t, it’s OK, you can use a spreadsheet, a piece of graph paper, or the back of a napkin.

 This is no ordinary categorizing of expenses, my friends.
-This is the UFM categorizing of expenses and it goes a little something like this: Fixed Mandatory Expenses vs. Discretionary Expenses.
+This is the UFM categorizing of expenses and it goes like this: Fixed Mandatory Expenses vs. Discretionary Expenses.

 Here’s a few posts I’ve written on giving up just such things:

 - The Sweet Synergy Between Simple Living And Saving Money